-UPAVIM is a group of women lives in a squatter community named La Esperanza (“Hope”) on the outskirts of Guatemala City.
-UPAVIM stands for Unidas Para Vivir Mejor meaning “United For A Better Life” and was created to offer health and educational services within this community, where many families had fled from Guatemala’s civil war and overpopulation in the capital city.
-Since then, the organization has grown to include income generation programs to the community in forms such as handicraft training and production, a bakery, a soy product production, medical clinic, pharmacy, medical laboratory, growth monitoring program and tutoring program for families with limited choices.
+UPAVIM is a group of women that lives in a community named La Esperanza (“Hope”) on the outskirts of Guatemala City.
+UPAVIM stands for Unidas Para Vivir Mejor meaning “United For A Better Life” and was created to offer health and educational services for the community, as many families fled there because of Guatemala’s civil war and overpopulation.
+The organization provides income generation programs to the community in forms such as handicraft training and production, bakeries, soy product production, medical clinics, pharmacies, medical laboratories, growth monitoring programs, and tutoring programs for families with limited choices.
 Craftwork is fit into a daily routine of child-care, housework, and volunteering for woman artisans at the UPAVIM community center.